Mechanical Bistability in Kerr-modified Cavity Magnomechanics

-where $a$, $m$, and $b$ ($a^{\dag}$, $m^{\dag}$, and $b^{\dag}$) are the annihilation (creation) operators of the cavity mode at frequency $\omega_{\rm{a}}$, the magnon mode at frequency $\omega_{\rm{m}}$, and the mechanical mode at frequency $\omega_{\rm{b}}$, respectively, $g_{\rm{ma}}$ is the cavity-magnon coupling strength, and $g_{\rm{mb}}$ is the bare magnomechanical dispersive coupling strength.
-This dispersive coupling is typically weak, but can be significantly enhanced by applying a pump field on the magnon mode~\cite{Jie18}.
-In our experiment, this is realized by strongly driving the cavity, which linearly couples to the magnon mode.
-The driving Hamiltonian is described by the last term, where $\kappa_1$ is the cavity decay rate associated with the driving port (Port 1), and $\varepsilon_{\rm{d}}=\sqrt{P_{\rm{d}}/(\hbar\omega_{\rm{d}})}$, with $P_{\rm{d}}$ ($\omega_{\rm{d}}$) being the power (frequency) of the microwave drive field.
+{where $a$, $m$, and $b$ ($a^{\dag}$, $m^{\dag}$, and $b^{\dag}$) are the annihilation (creation) operators of the cavity mode, the magnon mode, and the mechanical mode, respectively. } The last term is the driving Hamiltonian, where $\kappa_1$ is the cavity decay rate associated with the driving port (Port 1), and $\varepsilon_{\rm{d}}=\sqrt{P_{\rm{d}}/(\hbar\omega_{\rm{d}})}$, with $P_{\rm{d}}$ ($\omega_{\rm{d}}$) being the power (frequency) of the microwave drive field.
+The novel part of the Hamiltonian, with respect to the conventional CMM, is the Kerr nonlinear term $H_{\rm{Kerr}}$ activated by the strong pump field~\cite{SM}